 - Eating disorders - pre-care evaluation to assess inpatient treatment, and limited outpatient services

 - Inpatient hospitalization for children and adolescents who require short term stabilization and support for reintegration into their communities.

 - Telepsychiatry service for long-distance consultation with partner sites in Wenatchee, Olympia, Yakima, Longview and Aberdeen, Washington, and Ketchikan, Alaska

 Providers at local community mental health centers and in the private practice community are able to provide appropriate diagnosis and treatment of primary mental health issues.
-We support a system that emphasizes receiving primary care services from these community providers and have provided a list of resources for your reference.
+We support a system that emphasizes receiving primary care services from these community providers and have provided a

 Medicaid requires that patients receive mental health care in their county of residence if they meet Washington state access to care criteria.
 If a second opinion or consultation is needed regarding medication, please call the Partnership Access Line at 866-599-PALS (7257).
 Otherwise, all patients funded by Medicaid or Healthy Options who reside outside of King County should be referred to a local community mental health center contracted with the Regional Services Network (RSN).